Discount Mortgages Explained

 If you don’t remortgage in time when your discounted rate ends (or you can’t find a suitable deal), you’ll revert to the lender’s SVR, and your repayments will increase significantly

 Discount mortgages are the right choice for some people but not for everyone.
-For example, if a discount rate was the best on offer at the time, and you could still easily afford your mortgage repayments if that rate were to rise by 1-2%, you might be willing to take that risk, knowing it could go even higher.
+For example, if a discount rate was the best on offer at the time, and you could still easily afford your mortgage repayments if that rate rose by 1-2%, you might be willing to take that risk, knowing it could go even higher.
 A broker can help you make that decision.

 Discounted mortgage vs fixed

 An alternative to a discount mortgage is a fixed-rate mortgage.
 These usually have a higher rate at the start, and that rate will stay the same throughout the mortgage’s introductory period (usually two, three, or five years).
-Over that period, the discount mortgage’s rate could change several times.
-It could stay below the fixed rate, or it could go a lot higher.
+Over that period, the discount mortgage rate could change several times.
+It could stay below the fixed rate or go a lot higher.

 So, if you’re choosing between the two, you should ask yourself:

-If you’re not sure how to answer these questions, it’s worth speaking to an expert who can give you more information.
+If you’re unsure how to answer these questions, it’s worth speaking to an expert who can give you more information.

 We're so confident in our service, we guarantee it.